Table of Contents

 Then, there’s upsell #2.
 You can see and show that with the loading bar at the beginning of the page.

 You are probably now thinking, “Okay, it sounds like it could work, but how do I know my clients will buy it?”
 Well, it’s all in the numbers, and numbers don’t lie.
 Based on our experience and benchmark data, if you have a good product/market fit, you can expect 20-40% of people to buy upsell #1, and 10-30% will buy upsell #2.

 If the product you’re offering is $67 and 100 people buy it, your revenue is $6,700.
 That’s already awesome… But if you have an upsell #1 at $149 and, let’s say, 22% of people take it, that’s another $3,278 in your pocket.
 Now you have $6,700 + $3,278, which is $9,978.

 See it now?
-By this point, I hope you understand why upselling is essential and why I always try to use them in my clients’ funnels.
+By this point, I hope you understand why upselling is essential and why I always try to use it in my clients’ funnels.
 They work wonders.

 So, if your clients don’t buy the upsell while purchasing the main offer, don’t worry; follow up.